smikhalevski/roqueform/README.md

 `validatePlugin` distinguishes internal errors (those set via `setInternalError`) and external errors (those set via `setError`).
 Internal errors are automatically cleared when the `validate` or `validateAsync` methods are called.
-External errors are preserved as is, and you should explicitly call `clearErrors` before validation to delete them.
+External errors are preserved as is, and you should explicitly call `clearErrors` delete them.

 ```ts
 userField.clearErrors();